top of page

 Simutech Solutions advertisement featuring a team of engineers working on an aircraft engine.
 The text reads: 'Navigate the World of Simulators with Confidence.
 Understanding Flight Simulator Categories and Approvals.'
 A 'Contact Us' button is displayed at the bottom, along with icons for social media platforms and the Simutech website URL

 Flight simulators and training devices play a crucial role in aviation, providing pilots with realistic and safe environments to hone their skills.
-However, the landscape of flight simulation can be complex, with various categories, levels, and regulatory bodies involved.
+However, flight simulation can be complex, with various categories, levels, and regulatory bodies involved.

 In this blog, we aim to demystify the world of flight simulators, shedding light on the different categories, approval processes, and key distinctions.